Background pattern

 What can happen if a blood clot forms in a vein?

-• The use of combined hormonal contraceptives has been associated with an increased risk of blood clots in veins (venous thromboembolism).
-However, these adverse effects are rare.
+• The use of combined hormonal contraceptives has been associated with an increased risk of blood clots in the veins (venous thromboembolism).
+However, these side effects are rare.
 They occur more frequently in the first year of use of a combined hormonal contraceptive.

-• If a blood clot forms in a vein in the leg or foot, it may cause deep vein thrombosis (DVT).
+• If a blood clot forms in a vein in the leg or foot, it can cause deep vein thrombosis (DVT).

-• If a blood clot breaks loose from the leg and lodges in the lung, it may cause a pulmonary embolism.
+• If a blood clot moves from the leg and lodges in the lung, it can cause a pulmonary embolism.

-• In very rare cases, a blood clot can form in a vein in another organ, such as the eye (retinal vein thrombosis).
+• In very rare cases, a clot can form in a vein in another organ, such as the eye (retinal vein thrombosis).

-When is the risk of a blood clot in a vein higher?
+When is the risk of having a blood clot in a vein higher?

 After the first year, the risk decreases, but it is always slightly higher than if you were not taking a combined hormonal contraceptive.

-What is the risk of a blood clot?
+What is the risk of having a blood clot?

 The risk depends on your natural risk of VTE and the type of combined hormonal contraceptive you are taking.

-The overall risk of a blood clot in the leg or lung (DVT or PE) with Ceciliana is small.
+The overall risk of having a blood clot in the leg or lung (DVT or PE) with Ceciliana is small.

-• Of every 10,000 women who do not use a combined hormonal contraceptive and who are not pregnant, 2 will develop a blood clot in a year.
+• Out of 10,000 women who do not use a combined hormonal contraceptive and are not pregnant, about 2 will have a blood clot in a year.

-• The risk of a blood clot will depend on your personal history (see “Factors that increase your risk of a blood clot” below).
+• The risk of having a blood clot will depend on your personal history (see "Factors that increase your risk of a blood clot" below).

-Risk of developing a blood clot in a year
+Risk of having a blood clot in a year

-Women whodo not usea combined hormonal contraceptive and who are not pregnant
+Women who do not usea combined hormonal pill/patch/ring and who are not pregnant

-About 2 out of every 10,000 women
+About 2 out of 10,000 women

-Women who use a combined hormonal contraceptive containinglevonorgestrel, noretisterone, or norgestimate
+Women who use a combined hormonal contraceptive pill that contains levonorgestrel, norethisterone, or norgestimate

-Between 5 and 7 out of every 10,000 women
+5-7 out of 10,000 women

 Women who use Ceciliana

-Between 8 and 11 out of every 10,000 women
+8-11 out of 10,000 women

 Factors that increase your risk of a blood clot in a vein

-• If you are overweight (BMI greater than 30 kg/m2).
+• If you are overweight (body mass index or BMI over 30 kg/m2).

-• If you have recently given birth.
+• If you have given birth in the past few weeks.

-The risk of a blood clot increases the more conditions you have.
+The risk of having a blood clot increases with the number of conditions you have.

-Long flights (over 4 hours) may temporarily increase the risk of a blood clot, especially if you have any of the other risk factors listed.
+Long-haul flights (more than 4 hours) can temporarily increase the risk of a blood clot, especially if you have any of the other risk factors listed.

 BLOOD CLOTS IN AN ARTERY